 - European settlers to America brought with them diseases to which the Native Americans had no resistance.
 These diseases killed millions of Native Americans and resulted in a huge population decline.

-- Europeans also brought many animals to the Americas which the indigenous people had never seen, including cattle, sheep, pigs and horses.
+- Animals which the indigenous people had never seen, including cattle, sheep, pigs and horses, were also brought to the North American continent by Europeans.
 Horses had been hunted to extinction by the early settlers of the Americas thousands of years before the Europeans arrived.
 The reintroduction of the horse by the Europeans had an incredible impact on the American Indians.
 They learned to use horses for travel, hunting, and warfare.

 - There were several very famous Native Americans: